Dooyo-Labs/piccolo/nub-script/docs/script-block.md

 Patches are built sequentially and can not overlap.

-Internally the TextPatcher tracks:

-1. The latest cursor position (a position in-between two lines): Updated via `:select_next_lines_context()`
-2. An active selection: Updated via `:start_selection_empty()` and `:end_selection()`
+Internally the TextPatcher tracks one active selection: Updated via `:select_next_lines()`

-The cursor can only move forwards, forcing you to build non-overlapping, in-order patches.
+Each call to `:select_next_lines()` makes a new selection that comes after the previous selection.

 ### `TextPatcher.new(content)`
-Creates a new `TextPatcher` with the initial content to be modified.
+Creates a new `TextPatcher` with the initial content that will be patched.

-The new TextPatcher has the cursor positioned in-front of the first line.

 The new TextPatcher has an empty selection positioned at the top of the content, which can be replaced to insert text at the start of the content.